AntoineSebert/xtech/questions.md

 ## 4. states / locations

 list of states with email
-list of locations by state
+list of locations with state

 ## 5. walkthrough